 Shared Credit Hours

-- Shared Elective Hours All students may reduce the number of credit hours by six, counting six semester hours of public health coursework toward the MSW course electives (3 for school social work concentration students).
+Electives: Except for students in the School Social Work specialization, students may reduce the number of credit hours by nine, counting three credits of IPHS 402 towards advanced research (SocW 563, 565, 567) and six semester hours of public health coursework toward the MSW course electives.
+Since School Social Work concentration students must take SPED 410 as a part of their required concentration-specific coursework, they only have 3 sh of electives instead of the 6 sh of electives in the other MSW specializations.
 Depending on the student’s MPH concentration, the joint program may be reduced by an additional 1 to 9 semester hours by counting advisor-approved social work courses toward MPH elective hours.
 Available elective hours by MPH concentration: 2 sh CHS; 1 sh Epidemiology; up to 3 sh (one pre-approved SocW course) EOHS; 9 sh HPA].

-Students who leave after completing the necessary hours for one of the degrees, either the Master of Social Work or the Master of Public Health, but before completing the joint MSW/MPH, will receive the former degree.
+Leaving the program before the requirements for the joint masters is complete: Students who leave after completing the necessary hours for one of the degrees, either the Master of Social Work or the Master of Public Health, but before completing the joint MSW/MPH, will receive the former degree.
 Students completing solely the Master of Public Health may (depending on background experience) be required to satisfy requirements of a comprehensive MPH program.